ug-dbg/yop/README.md

 ## Is it reliable ?
 For now, I guess it is not at all :-D
 You tell me !
+Critics and contributions are welcome.

 ## Is it fast ?
 What is the overhead ?
 I have not written/run any benchmark for now.
+It has not been specially written to be fast.
+There is certainly plenty of room for optimization.
 You tell me !
+Critics and contributions are welcome.